 Who shouldn’t earn the British Airways companion voucher

-If you’re not someone who values premium travel immensely, and/or not someone who is willing to spend $1,000+ per person for an award ticket, then the voucher definitely isn’t for you.
+If you’re not someone who values premium travel immensely, and/or not someone who is willing to spend quite a bit on award ticket purchases, then the voucher probably isn’t for you, aside from some niche redemptions.

 I think it’s totally fair that many people avoid programs with high surcharges, given how many options are out there that don’t involve huge surcharges.
 With this voucher, you’re still paying the surcharges for two passengers (minus a rebate of up to $200 per itinerary).